nodecopter/summerofdrones.com/pages/sponsor.md

-After the event many attendees and followers on the internet contacted us about bringing similar events to their cities, which resulted in additional events that took place in Dublin, San Francisco, Seattle and Brighton.
+After the event many attendees and followers on the internet contacted us about bringing similar events to their cities, which resulted in additional events that took place in Dublin, San Francisco, Seattle, Brighton and Zurich.

 However, organizing these individual events is very in-efficient and costly, so we created the Summer of Drones to reduce the costs for individual events by